The first time we saw that we could use React, our go-to front-end library, for building native applications, we were thrilled.

 What if the functionality that you need is not available in React Native?
 What if you need to use a library that was made for development on a specific platform?

 React Native gives you an awesome tool – Native Modules – as a response to these issues.
 In many cases, there is an npm package waiting for you to solve your problems.
 The React Native community is constantly growing, and so is the number of npm packages.
 There are plenty of solutions to the most common problems.
 If a particular use case is not covered (which is very rare), a module can be built from scratch.

 Exposing a native API is quite simple, but these APIs are changing all the time.
 Thanks to the growing community, React Native is relatively up to date and the number of available modules is increasing.
 Exposing the whole library may be a bit tricky.
 There will be cases in which Google will not help you, and the assistance of a native developer will be required.

 Let's say that you want to implement an efficient custom view displaying real-time data and reacting to user input.
 In such a scenario, you'll need to go back to native implementations.
 Depending on the functionality that you need to export, bridging them through React Native might have a negative impact on performance and end-user experience.

 What's more, you will have to do that for every platform you want to support, which will decrease the reusability of code between platforms.
-We've faced this problem in one of our apps.

 Our client had a working iOS version where most of the codebase was custom iOS modules written in Objective-C. Therefore, creating the Android version wasn't easy at all and required a high level of involvement of the Android team in the process.
 Instead of simplifying, React Native slowed down the development and even complicated the Java-side code due to limitations of the React Native bridge.